Le Plantier de Costebelle: Family origins and construction

 After acquiring the various parcels from Ernest Desclozeaux and the Arène family, Baroness de Prailly undertook the construction of a Palladian-style villa and commissioned an architect who, at that time and thanks to Mayor Alphonse Denis, oversaw all major public projects aimed at developing Hyères as a resort: Victor Trotobas (1807–1884).
 During the years of construction, she lived in the nearby farm by the construction site, which later became the guest house of the estate—the very place where Paul Bourget would host his guests starting in 1896.

-The villa was named “Villa des Palmiers.”
+The villa was named "Villa des Palmiers."
 Baroness de Prailly took inspiration from the exotic garden of Château Denis (Note: By the end of the 19th century, all that remained of Château Denis was a public square, but its head gardener, Charles Huber, had meanwhile developed a large nursery, which continued to operate until the early 20th century, run by another big name in the profession.) in downtown Hyères, and with the help of Charles Huber, a horticulturist from Hyères, she recreated a landscaped park, integrating rare palm trees among native species.
 These palms were then exclusively marketed across France by the acclimatizer from Hyères: the Phoenix dactylifera.
 She notably introduced Yucca filifera, which flowered for the first time in France at the Villa des Palmiers in 1876.
 The exotic garden of the Villa des Palmiers was designed by the owners in the style of the acclimatization gardens that emerged on the French Riviera and throughout the Mediterranean coast from the mid-century onward (such as Villa Victoria in Grasse, Hanbury at Capo Mortola, Villa Thuret at Cap d'Antibes, Villas Vigier and Les Tropiques in Nice, Villas Valetta and Camille–Amélie in Cannes, Villa Eilenroc, and especially the Domaine des Cèdres in Saint-Jean-Cap-Ferrat).

 The work undertaken was substantial, both for the construction of the villa and chapel and for the impressive enclosing wall ordered by the Baroness, which entirely encloses the five-hectare estate.
 It appears, moreover, that the wall's construction preceded that of the buildings.
 Along with their immediate neighbors, the Praillys planned the construction of a road serviced by an omnibus.

-Genealogical tree of the Chevandier de Valdrome family

-This family tree provides a concise explanation of the position of the Baroness de Prailly and her daughter Berthe de Guichen within their family—a dynasty of Lorraine and Prussian master glassmakers.

 Father Lacordaire and Monseigneur Dupanloup

-The Baroness also had a chapel built adjacent to the main house, which was blessed for the first time by her spiritual director, “her first and only true Father,” the Dominican priest Henri Lacordaire.
+The Baroness also had a chapel built adjacent to the main house, which was blessed for the first time by her spiritual director, "her first and only true Father," the Dominican priest Henri Lacordaire.
 In the final years of his life, Lacordaire was a regular guest at Costebelle.